robocode2/historical-forecasts-api/API-LB4/README.md

 This is a **closed API**, accessible by personal invitation only, and requires a VPN connection for security.

+This Readme file provides instructions to run the API locally.
+To use the deployed version, see the User Manual in Procedural Instructions.
 ---

 ## Technologies Used